 To make sure you’re prepared for flying with COPD, consider these tips before your next flight…

-COPD is a blanket term which covers a wide range of lung diseases.
-Which means your experience of flying with COPD can vary wildly from someone else’s.
+COPD is a blanket term that covers a wide range of lung diseases.
+This means your experience of flying with COPD can vary wildly from someone else’s.